Where to find Street Art in London

 London is one of the best known cities for street art, attracting artists from all over the world.
-On the walls of shopping centres, on bridges, and even on the shutters covering the shop fronts overnight, the London Street Art scene is as wide ranging as it is diverse.
-You obviously have seen at least once a Banksy on a painting of London or a London photography.
-You can find memorials, portraits, tags, and what appears to be simple graffiti, but which hides a deeper political message.
+The London Street Art scene is as wide ranging as it is diverse.
+You’ll find it on the walls of shopping centres, on bridges, and even on the shutters covering shop fronts overnight.
+You will of course have seen a Banksy in a London painting or photograph of London at least once.
+You can find memorials, portraits, tags, and what appears to be simple graffiti, which actually hides a deeper political message.
 Urban art has become an integral part of London’s character.
-Artsper has brought together the best places in London to see Street Art, from hidden back streets to vibrant, sprawling neighbourhoods.
+Artsper has brought together the best places in London to see Street Art, hidden in back streets or out in the open in vibrant, sprawling neighbourhoods.

-The street art scene in Brixton is growing rapidly, as street festivals become more common amongst the brightly coloured frescoes.
+The street art scene in Brixton is growing rapidly as street festivals become more common amidst the brightly colored murals.
 You don’t have to walk far from Brixton station before you can find works from the likes of Louis Masai, Jimmy C, Sweet Toof, and many more.
 Be sure to also check out the Stockwell Hall of Fame, an old sports field which is now one of the premier spots to (legally) paint in the city.
 Last but not least, Brixton is also home to the famous walls of the Duke of Edinburgh pub and the Brixton Jamm.